JohnGWebDev/django-htmx-refresh/README.md

         'django_htmx_refresh.middleware.HtmxResponseMiddleware',
     ]
 ```

-This is so our custom middleware class only affects apps we explicity define, preventing errors with other third-party apps such as the default django admin application.

 **Note**: The `HtmxReseponseMiddleware` class provided with this application uses the `process_template_response` hook, meaning any view you intend to be used with this class must return a response object that implements a `render` method.
 Luckily Django's class-based views do this for us with `TemplateResponse`.